 In this section, we consider the situation where the fast dynamics is not sufficiently chaotic to support the WIP.
-With reference to Remark 2.1, this occurs when the Young tower [36] modelling the map (or the Poincaré map in the case of flows) has nonsummable decay of correlations.
-In this case, the LDP still holds as before [19, 28] but weak convergence to Brownian motion fails.
+With reference to Remark 2.1, this occurs when the Young tower [33] modelling the map (or the Poincaré map in the case of flows) has nonsummable decay of correlations.
+In this case, weak convergence to Brownian motion fails.
 However there are instances where instead there is convergence to a stable Lévy process.

-The prototypical examples are provided by Pomeau-Manneville intermittency maps [29].
+The prototypical examples are provided by Pomeau-Manneville intermittency maps [26].
 For definiteness, consider the maps $g: [0,1] \rightarrow [0,1]$ studied by [14]: